 NanoEYE: Immersion in nanoscience for education in the early years

 This project is an instrument to help achieve European ambitions in the field of education and is an important route to support high quality provision of early childhood education and care (ECEC) to encourage and develop children’s curiosity about the environment that surrounds them and develop an interest in scientific knowledge from early childhood under parity conditions.

-The project “NANO EYE: Immersion in nanoscience for education in the early years” is a project financed by the Erasmus+ program under the call “Cooperation Associations in School Education”
+This project is financed by the Erasmus+ program under the call “Cooperation Associations in School Education”